 - All personal devices that aren't hybrid Azure AD joined.

 - All non-Windows 10 or newer and Windows Server 2016 or later devices.

 - All non-Windows devices.

-- For Windows 10 and Windows Server 2016 or later devices, run
+- For Windows 10 or newer and Windows Server 2016 or later devices, run

 - For down-level OS versions, run

 %programFiles%\Microsoft Workplace Join\autoworkplace.exe.

 I see the device record under the USER info in the Azure portal.
 And I see the state as registered on the device.
 Am I set up correctly to use Conditional Access?

 The device join state, shown by deviceID, must match the state on Azure AD and meet any evaluation criteria for Conditional Access.
 For more information, see Require managed devices for cloud app access with Conditional Access.

 Why do my users see an error message saying "Your organization has deleted the device" or "Your organization has disabled the device" on their Windows 10/11 devices?